etheleon/gojek_takehome/docs/02-precompute.md

 ## Precompute

 The µservice serves 3 endpoints, each of which requires a precompute to be done and saved to GCS.

+We initially carried out the extraction in Jupyter, the notebook is found at [precompute/API.ipynb](../precompute/API.ipynb)

 Each precompute is done by a python script.

 | API | Description |
 | --- | --- |